-The firm has successfully lobbied for land use regulations to limit the adverse impacts of big box retail in Montgomery County, Washington, D.C., and Baltimore City.
+The firm has successfully lobbied for land use regulations to limit the adverse impacts of big box retail in Montgomery County, Washington, D.C., Baltimore City, and Prince George’s County.

 Montgomery County now regulates retail based on size and specifically regulates Combination Retail stores, which include a certain percentage of the use as a food and beverage component.
 The threshold for a Combination Retail store in Montgomery County is 65,000 square feet.
 Combination Retail stores are permitted only as a conditional use (special exception) in four zoning districts.